-However, I’m now starting to see thing that I didn’t see in the past and can say that in the last few days, Bucharest managed to disappoint me more that I had expected it to: below, I will tell you how.
+However, I’m now starting to see things that I didn’t see in the past and I can say that in the last few days, Bucharest managed to disappoint me more that I had expected it to: below, I will tell you how.

-However, the reality is completely different and it will look something like this:
+However, the reality is completely different and the park itself will look something like this:

 I was shocked to see how dirty Cismigiu actually is and how much it has been ignored in the past.
 A lot of it is because of the people (bottles, wrappers and all sort of trash) is almost everywhere, especially in the water, but also leaves and a ton of pigeon poop.

-Nobody seems to ever clean the place: there are areas where it smells so bad because of the poop that it’s unbearable.
-The special places where the kids play are dirty – horribly dirty – and everything looks like it’s been ignored for a looong time.
+Nobody seems to ever clean it, really: there are areas where it smells so bad because of the poop that it’s unbearable.
+The playgrounds for the kids are dirty – horribly dirty – and everything looks like it’s been ignored for a looong time.
 And we’re talking about one of the first destinations that pops up (at least parks-wise) when it comes to things to see in Bucharest!

-Bucharest is a dirty city.
-There are still a lot of people who throw away trash on the streets (it happens everywhere in Romania, that’s true), most people don’t clean after their dogs – and things are insanely ugly in very crowded areas with lots of dogs, while many buildings are starting to show their age and nobody seems to care.
+Romania’s capital is a dirty city.
+There are still a lot of people who throw away trash on the streets (it happens everywhere in Romania, that’s true), most people don’t clean after their dogs – and things are insanely ugly in very crowded areas with lots of dogs, while many buildings are starting to show their age and nobody seems to care…

 I was in a store near Cismigiu, on our way home, and a tourist asked an employee where is the Palace of Parliament (or something similar, I didn’t really understand).
 The employee started laughing at her because she didn’t know where it was.
 As if everybody should have a map of Bucharest inside their brain and know where everything else…

-Not all the people in Bucharest are as described above and there are still a lot of nice places (and parks, yes) to visit.
+Not all the people in Bucharest are as described above and there are still a lot of nice people, places (and parks, yes) to visit.
 But, all in all, I think that this city is the most over-rated in Romania and there’s still a lot of work left to be done to change things around.

-Edit: I don’t really want to make this article anti-Bucharest or anti-Romania.
+I don’t really want to make this article anti-Bucharest or anti-Romania.
 I am usually trying to show the beautiful and the nice things that make the country a perfect one to visit or retire to, but I also believe that the truth has to be told.
 It’s not all diamonds and pearls when it comes to Bucharest (nor is it with most of the cities in this world), so don’t expect to find pure heaven here, because you won’t.